We are back, ladies and gentlemen, Rush Limbaugh and the most listened to radio talk show in the country.

 We need to be smart when we deal with these things.

-Um and uh I just think maybe I see the handwriting on the wall here, and I see an opportunity for us to take the Okay, it sounds to me like, and I'm only interrupting because of time here.
+And I just think maybe I see the handwriting on the wall here, and I see an opportunity for us to take the Okay, it sounds to me like, and I'm only interrupting because of time here, it sounds to me like you think that we pretty much lost the perception battle, the optics battle, that there is no way that us being who we are can triumph.

-And so we have to run uh a game of deception, and we have to give the Democrats what they want with one of our people as the headliner to show these people that we really do like them so that maybe someday they will like us.
+And we have to give the Democrats what they want with one of our people as the headliner to show these people that we really do like them so that maybe someday they will like us.

-Um I'm not that uh squishy on it.
+I'm not that Squishy on it.

-You're yeah, it makes me sound like a squish, and I'm not that squishy.
+It makes me sound like a squish, and I'm not that squishy.

 I see some things that we want.